element-hq/element-web/docs/send_postmessage.md

 The parameters that are obligatory are the following:

- 1. `action`: If the origin wants to 'login' or 'logout' Riot.
+ 1. `action`: If the origin wants to login (value _im.vector.login_) or logout (value _im.vector.logout_) Riot.
  2. `homeserverUrl`: The Home Server where the user is registered
  3. `identityServerUrl`: The Identity Server where her/his user is stored
  4. `accessToken`: a valid Access Token of the user session
  5. `userId`: the complete user ID

-Besides these obligatory credentials, the postMessage might have the following
+Besides these obligatory credentials, the postMessage might have the following optional parameters:
-options:

  1. `deviceId`: The device ID where user is logged in.
 This is important if E2E is being used by this user.
- 2. `forceLogout`: Boolean option to define if the user must see a dialog before logging out to have the option to export her/his E2E keys and therefore be able to recover encrypted messages' history.
+ 2. `forceLogout`: Boolean option.
+When false, the user will see a dialog before logging out with the option to export her/his E2E keys and therefore be able to recover encrypted messages' history.
 Default is *false*

 Example: